-- I stated my opinion in a clear introduction.

-- I wrote supporting reasons for my opinion.

-- I put my reasons in a logical order.

-- I supported my reasons with facts and details.
-I used linking words to connect facts and reasons.

-- I restated my opinion in a conclusion.
+\square I wrote supporting reasons for my opinion. - I put my ideas and reasons in a logical order. - I supported my reasons with facts and details. oxdot I stated my opinion in a clear introduction.
+I restated my opinion in a conclusion.
+Opinion Writing Checklist Name: